0x1ED1CE/FPS/README.md

 FPS is a lite 3D physics engine intended to be used for game development.
 It is NOT physically accurate and makes heavy approximations.

-This engine uses polygonal clipping for both collision detection and collision response.
+This engine uses clipping for both collision detection and collision response.
 It does not rely on GJK/EPA or SAT.

 ## Screenshots
 <img src="/screenshots/SPMvtvh.gif?raw=true">